Session Report: Gradient Descent 2

 And most importantly to me – a slightly more focused attention on how society works.
 The implied setting of OD&D is a fantastic fever dream I love to return to repeatedly, but it does not feel like people could function in it.
 Not that I think you need such attention to detail – the implied worlds of classic D&D have stood the test of time.
 Still, I am not the first to feel this way – there is an anecdote that Greg Stafford, acquiring an early commercial copy of the game, wondered how people could live in such a world.
 It does for me what I Cast Light sometimes refers to as “French Vanilla Fantasy” – where you have shared, accessible assumptions and twist them just enough to make it feel unique or unusual.

-I decided to stop pretending I would write these as a tightly-edited book.
+I decided to stop pretending I would write these as a tightly edited book.
 I have very little time for my other hobbies.
 By turning them into posts, I can produce them quicker, and while they may be a bit janky, they’ll at least be what I’m using at the table.
 Feedback is greatly appreciated.

 Isn’t D&D already medieval?
 No, it’s not: this post covers some great reasons.
 Why not play a system more oriented toward this style?
 Why not HarnMaster, Chivalry & Sorcery, the Osprey Games, Mythras, or OpenQuest?
 That gets right to the heart of these tools.
-They do not have pilgrimage generators, no means for building a barony, or other such flavorful procedures.
+They do not have pilgrimage generators, no means for building a barony, or other flavorful procedures.
 These posts are my take on providing such systems.

 In the next post, I will discuss some mechanical, system-level assumptions.
 These tools are system-neutral but come with some baked-in assumptions related to adventure gaming.